palonso444/MineMadness/README.md

 Use animation transitions property (see documentation) to make sliding not be uniform but resemble steps

 Hawkins gains experience when blowing with dynamite monsters with high dodging_ability

+Monsters that stay on gems make no sense, they should leave the gems, attack player, go back to gem

+Monster idea: Giant Esrthgrub, chases player and goes accross rock walls by eating them